Towards Trust and Transformation: Jade's Journey

 Foster Youth in Action is a key partner, trainer and ally to thousands of young people like Jade in more than twenty five grassroots groups across the US and Canada.
 Through actions large and small, FYA supports young leaders and their groups change the system as they gain powerful opportunities, skills, and experiences that they can use in college, career, and life.

-To see a video about the Advocacy Conference in which Jade was a participant, go here.
+See below for a video about the Advocacy Conference in which Jade was a participant, created by FYA!